 There are numerous opportunities to save money camping in an RV, but first, you will need to decide on the level of comfort and amenities you want.
 I've divided camping opportunities into 3 categories:

 - Overnight Parking.
-This is sometimes referred to as parking lot camping, and is free, dry camping that is usually only appropriate for overnight stays.
-Town and county ordinances as well as businesses will regulate overnight parking in store and business parking lots, but experienced RVers know that certain businesses welcome overnight RVers as long as there are no town ordinances against it.
-Many discount stores, truck stops, some restaurants and many big box stores will allow free overnight parking.
+This is sometimes referred to as parking lot camping.
+It is free, dry camping that is usually only appropriate for overnight stays.
+Town and county ordinances, as well as businesses, will regulate overnight parking in store and business parking lots, but experienced RVers know that certain businesses welcome overnight RVers as long as there are no town ordinances against it.
+Many discount stores, truck stops, some restaurants, and many big box stores will allow free overnight parking.
 Some of the ones we've used have been Walmart, Sam's Club, Costco, KMart, Flying J truck stops, and Cracker Barrel restaurants.
 It's always a good idea to get permission from the manager before parking overnight.